 Hoi An is about 30 kilometers away from Da Nang, a big city in central Da Nang, and can be arranged as a one-day or multi-day trip from Da Nang.
 If you don't have much time, it is recommended to join the Da Nang local day trip to Hoi An.

 If you are planning to stay in Hoi An for a few more days, you can choose to take a bus from Da Nang to Hoi An.
 The bus is the yellow line 1 Da Nang - Hoi An, the fare is about 30K VND, and the drop off point is still a little bit far from the city center, so you still need to consider the transportation within the city.
-If you have luggage with you, I would recommend to take a minibus or chartered bus, there are many companies that provide this kind of service in Vietnam, although the price is more expensive than a bus, it is still quite affordable.
+If you have luggage with you, I would recommend to take a minibus or chartered bus, there are many companies that provide this kind of service in Vietnam, although the price is more expensive than buses, it is still quite affordable.
 For a distance of 30km from Da Nang, taking a Grab is also a viable option.
 There are a lot of Grab Rides in Hoi An, so we took the Grab Ride directly when we were moving around in the city.

 Hoi An | Accommodations